yu68/RNA-Hi-C/doc/source/Stitch-seq-tools.rst

 Support
 =======

-For issues related to the use of Stitch-seq-tools, or if you want to **report a bug or request a feature**, please contact Pengfei Yu <p3yu at ucsd dot edu>
+For issues related to the use of RNA-Stitch-seq-tools, or if you want to **report a bug or request a feature**, please contact Pengfei Yu <p3yu at ucsd dot edu>